Materials-Consortia/OPTIMADE/optimade.md

 This is equivalently expressed by the statement that the value of that entry property is `null`.
 For more information see [3.3.5.
 Properties with unknown value](#h.3.3.5)

+The definition of a property of an entry type specifies a type.
-All entry properties have a value of a fixed type, or are **unknown**.
+The value of that property MUST either have a value of that type, or be unknown.

 # <a name="h.3">3.
 General API Requirements and Conventions</a>